How To Prioritize Issues After an SEO Website Audit

 There was a little back-and-forth during the live session in the chat room, where some debated the importance of meta data.
 Though I make my case in the training session, you might find this guide a) convincing and b) worth bookmarking: How To Write Meta Descriptions for Maximum Clicks.

-More Training Videos
+More Online Training Videos

 This online training class was part of Raven’s Marketing Flight School series.
 Catch up on all our previous training sessions via our YouTube playlist.
 Topics range from social media monitoring to tools for getting great content ideas to business proposals.